Emacs is a customizable lisp based entity.

 (setq load-prefer-newer noninteractive)

-;; no need to perform package initilaization since all packages are managed using either
+;; NO need to perform package initilaization since all packages are managed using either

 ;; Guix or using source code directly